Eisha021/plastic-waste-analysis/README.md

 - Google Colab

 ## Key Features
-- Plastic waste comparison across countries
+- Comparison of plastic waste generation across countries
 - Recycling vs mismanaged waste analysis
-- Clear visualizations
+- Clear data visualizations
 - Sustainability-focused conclusions

 ## How to Run
-Open the notebook using Google Colab and run all cells.
+Open the notebook in Google Colab and run all cells.